fauna/js-sample-app/README.md

 ## Run the app

 The app runs an HTTP API server.
-From the `server` subdirectory, run:
+From the root directory, run:

 ```sh
 npm install && npm run dev